AssistantEngine/open-functions-core/README.md

-# Open Functions Core
+# OpenFunctions Core

 This library provides a set of primitives that simplify LLM calling.
 It offers an easy way to define messages and message lists, create tool definitions, and execute tool calls.
-By abstracting these core functionalities, OpenFunctions Core helps you reduce boilerplate code and quickly integrate advanced tool-calling capabilities into your LLM-powered applications.
+By abstracting these core functionalities, **OpenFunctions Core** helps you reduce boilerplate code and quickly integrate advanced tool-calling capabilities into your LLM-powered applications.

 ## Key Features